thandipearl/Capstone-Project-IV-Apple-Stores-Analysis-SQL/README.md

 - Gained experience working with **large, relational datasets**
 - Built a professional-grade project to add to my **data analytics portfolio**

+---
+## 📦 Deliverables

+This repository includes the following key deliverables:

+- **`Business Analysis.sql`**: The complete set of SQL queries I wrote to answer the project's business questions.
+- **`Dataset.zip`**: The dataset containing over 1 million rows of Apple retail sales data.
+- **`Global Apple Store Insights.pdf`**: A presentation/report summarizing the key findings and actionable insights from the analysis.
+- **`apple-store-palo-alto.jpg`**: A visual asset used to enhance the presentation of the project.